discord-net/Discord.Net/docs/guides/entities/casting.md

 `IUser` cannot be cast to `IMessage`.

 > [!NOTE]
-> Interfaces **can** be cast to other interfaces, as long as they inherit eachother.
+> Interfaces **can** be cast to other interfaces, as long as they inherit each other.
 > The same goes for reverse casting.
 As long as some entity can be simplified into what it inherits, your cast will pass.

 ## Boxing